All Episodes

 Journalistic malpractice.

-You know what's happening in the media is bordering on criminal.
+You know, what's happening in the media is bordering on criminal.

 Folks, it just is.

-Freedom of speech notwithstanding, this is just outrageous.
+Freedom of speech notwithstanding.

-Uh Dan in Jacksonville, uh, Arkansas.
+Dan in Jacksonville, Arkansas.

 Nice to have you on the program.

-Uh Megadetto is from the great state of Arkansas in Jacksonville, home of the Little Rock Air Force Base.
+I'm Megha Ditto from the great state of Arkansas in Jacksonville, home of the Little Rock Air Force Base.

 Well, great to have you on the program.

-Uh, I just wanted to bring up something.
+I just wanted to bring up something.

-I was uh I'm a truck driver, so forgive the background noise here.
+I'm a truck driver, so forgive the background noise here.

-Um I was in Jackson, Tennessee a while ago, and the view came on the TV there while I was eating lunch.
+I was in Jackson, Tennessee a while ago, and the view came on the TV there while I was eating lunch.

-You're a truck driver.
+Dan, you're a truck driver.

 Yes, sir.